ellakoa/postcard-poem/content/posts/the-butterflys-song.md

 ---
 title: Butterfly Song
-description: Butterflies don't sing, yet they have such graceful movements in flight I think there must be a tune in their heads that they are dancing to.
+description: "Butterflies don't sing, yet they have such graceful movements in flight I think there must be a tune in their heads that they are dancing to.
-  Maybe this is what they are working on when they are cocooned, their song to the world.
+  Our lovely white butterflies are particularly "
 collection: Butterflies
 aspect: landscape
 image: /img/white-butterfly-tiny.jpg